egorskb/AI_CopyPaste/README.md

 and pressing Enter 4.
 Wait for the installation to complete

-The script will keep running in the background, checking your clipboard for content changes.
-To generate a response from the AI model, copy text containing the trigger keyword (e.g., ##ask).
+The software will keep running in the background, checking your clipboard for content changes.
+To generate a response from the AI model, copy text containing the trigger keyword "?".
 The script will send the text without the keyword to the OpenAI API.

 The AI-generated response will be copied back to your clipboard, prefixed with "AI Response:".

-##Customization
+## Customization
-You can customize the script's behavior by modifying the following variables and parameters:
+You can customize the script's behavior by modifying the following variables and parameters in settings menu:

 - API: Set the OpenAI API to get access for ChatGPT
 - temperature: Adjust the randomness of the AI-generated response.